IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 ## Column Pinning API

-Column pinning is controlled through the `Pinned` input of the `ColumnComponent`.
-Pinned columns are rendered on the left side of the {ComponentTitle} by default and stay fixed through horizontal scrolling of the unpinned columns in the {ComponentTitle} body.
+Column pinning is controlled through the `Pinned` property of the `Column`.
+Pinned columns are rendered on the left side of the `{ComponentTitle}` by default and stay fixed through horizontal scrolling of the unpinned columns in the `{ComponentTitle}` body.

 <!-- ComponentStart: Grid -->
 ```html
 <igx-grid #grid1 [data]="data | async" [width]="700px" [autoGenerate]="false" (columnInit)="initColumns($event)"
     (selected)="selectCell($event)">